-An accessory to murder charge may be filed when a prosecutor believes the evidence points to your participation, in some manner, to a murder.
+An accessory to murder charge in Los Angeles may be filed when a prosecutor believes the evidence points to your participation, in some manner, to a murder.
 These crimes can be associated with two main types of involvement in the killing of another person:

 - An Accessory Before the Fact: This is a situation in which it is alleged that a person helped another prior to the murder taking place, such as providing a weapon to another individual with knowledge that it would be used to inflict harm on another person.